vulkano-rs/vulkano-www/content/guide-example-operation.md

 As you can see, it is very straight-forward.
 We create a *builder*, add a copy command to it with `copy_buffer`, then turn that builder into an actual command buffer with `build`.
-Like we saw in [the buffers creation section](/guide/buffer-creation), we call `clone()` multiple times but in reality we only clone `Arc`s.
+Like we saw in [the buffers creation section](/guide/buffer-creation), we call `clone()` multiple times but we only clone `Arc`s.

 One thing to notice is that the `AutoCommandBufferBuilder::new()` method takes as parameter a queue family.
 This must be the queue family that the command buffer is going to run on.
-In this example we don't have much choice anyway (as we only use one queue and thus one queue family), but when you design a real program you have to be aware of this specificity.
+In this example we don't have much choice anyway (as we only use one queue and thus one queue family), but when you design a real program you have to be aware of this requirement.

 ## Submission and synchronization